How A Cat's Heart Works

 Many felines diagnosed with HCM eventually develop signs of congestive heart failure.
 Cats with HCM are at risk for developing blood clots that can escape the heart and eventually become lodged in a blood vessel that has become too narrow.
 This is called a thromboembolism.
-A common area for this to occur is the hind quarters region, at the point the aorta splits before going into each rear leg.
+A common area for this to occur is the hindquarters region, at the point where the aorta splits before going into each rear leg.
 If this happens, paralysis and severe pain will result.
-In fact, the paralysis and pain are very common reasons many owners initially bring their cat to see a veterinarian.
+In fact, paralysis and pain are very common reasons that many owners initially bring their cat to see a veterinarian.
 However, what they thought might be a broken leg or lameness is actually hypertrophic cardiomyopathy in cats.

 Due to the nature of how blood clots fragment and disperse throughout the body, cats that experience blood clotting once are at a significantly increased risk of developing another clot within the following weeks or months.
 Because of the somber prognosis for cats that have suffered a thromboembolic event, some owners elect euthanasia.

 Even though hypertrophic cardiomyopathy in cats is incurable, the old saying, an ounce of prevention equals a pound of cure, still greatly applies to cats living with heart disease or congestive heart failure for cats in one form or another.
 This is because if HCM is detected and arrested in its mild to moderate stages, then the prognosis for an essentially normal life for a number of years can be good.
 However, the form and severity of the disease at the time of discovery will ultimately dictate the prognosis in all cases.
 Additionally: